rust-lang/rust/README.md

 ## Usage

-By default, running `cargo semver` in directory with a Cargo project will try to compare the local version the one last published on crates.io, and display warning or errors for all breaking changes found.
+By default, running `cargo semver` in directory with a Cargo project will try to compare the local version the one last published on crates.io, and display warnings or errors for all changes found.

 Invoking `cargo semver -h` gives you the latest help message, which outlines how to use the cargo plugin: